How to Write a Literature Review

 First, you need to make sure you understood all the requirements from your professor.
-You may not receive any further details on the literature review.
+You may not receive any further details on how to do a literature review.
 Talk to your professor about it and find out exactly what is expected of you.

 How many sources should you include in your literature review?
 It is not really possible to take into account all available literature sources on the topic when studying and writing semesters.
-Discuss with the lecturer how many, and possibly which literature references are being worked on and how current they should be.
+Discuss with the lecturer how many, and which literature sources are to be used and how current they should be.

-Find out whether you should summarize or compare or criticize?
+Find out whether you should summarize, compare or criticize?
 Some literature reviews require a thesis for further reasoning, some do not.

-Should you provide your own interpretation of things?
+Should you provide your own interpretation of findings?

 Is there a prescribed number of pages or other requirements?

 Limit your topic.
-Limit it as much as possible.
+Narrow it down as much as possible.
 Make sure that you continue to have the necessary number of comparable and high-quality sources.
 If there are too many sources available, limit yourself to partial aspects.
 Expand the topic if too few sources can be found.
 If you don’t limit your topic, you will not know how to conduct a literature review because of the availability of too much information.

 Concentrate on the latest.
 If you write a literature review for humanities, history, or social sciences, you can afford to worry less about the timing.
 (In this case, it might be an aspect of your literature review how certain changes in worldview and what would have happened in the course of history).
 But if you write a literature review for the science of treating diabetes, the information from 5 years ago might be out of date.
-Sort through current bibliographies or literature reviews in the department to get an impression of how to write a literature review.
+Sort through current bibliographies or literature reviews in the department to get an impression of how do you write a literature review for a research paper.

 Find a focus.
 Unfortunately, you don't just collect sources to summarize what they have to say.
 And there’s no such thing as a literature review template.
 You should check which topics and ideas connect your sources.
 Think of your sources as a group of friends arguing on the same topic.
 "How to write a literature review".
 What do they match and where do opinions differ?

-Building your thesis on how to write a literature review.
+Building your thesis on what is literature review in research.
 Now that you have found your focus, it is time to prepare a thesis along with a literature review outline.
-Theses within a literature overview differ from the thesis of your diploma thesis.
-This thesis does not necessarily argue for a particular point of view or view; rather, it will argue a special perspective based on the underlying material.
+Theses within a literature overview differ from your diploma thesis.
+This thesis does not necessarily argue for a particular point of view; rather, it will argue a special perspective based on the underlying material.